-Instead of making it simple to select a bond ETF, we now have many options to chose from … In fact, too many options that can cause confusion on what bond ETF to buy.
+Instead of making it simple to select a bond ETF, we now have many options to choose from … In fact, too many options can cause confusion on what bond ETF to buy.
 Let me simplify the selection for you.

-- The return should be equal to the income receive.
+- The return should be equal to the income received.
 Growth is not important with bonds.